AnotherKamila/scion-p4netfpga/README.md

    see the list of make targets.

    `make build` builds everything you need (for the selected `PLATFORM` and `ARCH`).
 To have more control over the build process: `cd platforms/<your_platform>; make`

+   Use `make sim` to run the simulation.

+   For the NetFPGA, use `cd platforms/netfpga; make simgui` to open the simulation in the Vivado GUI.

 ### Flash it!